Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Introduction

 \IEEEPARstart{C}{omplex} networks have gained wide popularity and rapid development during the last two decades.
 Scientific research on this subject was pursued with great efforts from various scientific and engineering communities, which has literally become a self-contained discipline interconnecting network science, systems engineering, statistical physics, applied mathematics and social sciences alike \cite{Barabasi2016NS,Newman2010N,Chen2014Book}.

 Recently, the network controllability issue has become a focal topic in complex network studies \cite{Liu2011N,Yuan2013NC,Posfai2013SR,Menichetti2014PRL,Motter15CHAOS,Wang2016AUTO,Liu2016RMP,Wang2017RSPTA,Wang20L17SR,Zhang2017TAC}, where the concept of \textit{controllability} refers to the ability of a network in moving from any initial state to any target state under an admissible control input within a finite duration of time.
 It was shown that identifying the minimum number of external control inputs (recalled driver nodes) to achieve a full control of a directed network amounts to searching for the maximum matching of the network, known as the \textit{structural controllability} \cite{Liu2011N}.
-Practically, however, finding a maximum matching of a large-scale network is computationally time-consuming or even intractable.
 Along the same line of research, in \cite{Yuan2013NC}, an efficient tool to assess the \textit{state controllability} of a large-scale network is suggested.
 In \cite{Menichetti2014PRL}, it reveals that random networks are controllable by an infinitesimal fraction of driver nodes, if both of its minimum in-degree and out-degree are greater than two.
 In \cite{Posfai2013SR}, it demonstrates that clustering and modularity have no discernible impact on the network controllability, while degree correlations have certain effects.
 The network controllability of some canonical graph models is studied quite thoroughly in \cite{Wu2018JNS}.
 Moreover, the controllability of multi-input/multi-output networked systems is studied in \cite{Wang2016AUTO,Hao2018IJRNC}.
-A comprehensive overview of the subject is available in a recent survey \cite{Xiang2019CSM}.
+A comprehensive overview of the subject is available in the recent survey papers \cite{Xiang2019CSM,Wen2020TSMC}.